 Answer: They ... are ... alive!
 Yep, it might have escaped your observation, but it's no small wonder that you have to be alive to "save the day" or "get the girl."
 You're not going to get much done if you're lying in a grave or wandering about as a non-corporeal ghost.

 Or can you?
 That's why it's now time to introduce you to one of the rarest super do-gooders existing in the DC universe.
 His name is Boston Brand, he's got an attitude, and he most definitely fits into that tiny, itty bitty percentile of superheroes.
 And that's because Boston, aka Deadman, is clearly dead.

 That's not even the strangest part of his story.
 What really makes Deadman so unique is that he can't interact with the physical world; no one can see, hear, or touch him.
 Only by using his powers of possession is he able to speak to others.

 If you're interested in learning more about Deadman, DC Comics has Deadman, Vol. 1 available for purchase.
-You can pick it up here or find it at a bookstore.
+You can pick it up online or at most bookstores.

 5. The Question